 - Deploy the modified code to production, revert the feature and test

 Multi-site uses a naming convention where the sites/local-site directory mirrors the actual domain for the site.
-For example, the history.duke.edu site is found at sites/history_duke_edu.
+For example, the sociology.duke.edu site is found at sites/sociology_duke_edu.
 Inside this directory are the modules, libraries, files and themes that are unique for this site.
-The theme name mirrors the lowest-level of the domain, i.e., "history" for history.duke.edu.
+The theme name mirrors the lowest-level of the domain, i.e., "sociology" for sociology.duke.edu.
 Please be sure to name the custom theme accordingly:

 Accessing the Duke University network